 If you suspect a technical issue, multiple software problems may lead to this.

-Regarding the hard drive, you also need to check if your physical storage space has been increasing lately or if some of your files disappeared or changed their names.
+How do I fix this?
+First of all, you need check if your physical storage space has been increasing lately or if some of your files disappeared or changed their names.
 Also, make sure, you delete all those old or unnecessary files that can lower your PC’s performance.

-This is another sign of malware activity, since there are numerous types of malicious programs which use various methods to fill up all the available space in the hard drive and cause it to crash.
+This could be another sign of malware infection, since there are so many types of malicious programs which use different methods to fill up all the available space in the hard drive and cause it to crash.

-- Is there any program or application that’s downloading or uploading any data?
+- Is there any program or application that’s downloading any data?

-- Is there any update for a certain app running at that moment?
+- Is there any update for a certain app running at this moment?

 - Is there a large download that you started and forgot about, which may still be running in the background?